Jack Lord: Personal life

 In 1942, Lord married his first wife, Ann Willard.
 They divorced in 1947.
 Their union produced a son, but Lord only saw him once when the boy was an infant.
 On August 24, 1955, his son died, aged 12 years, following a brief battle with hepatitis (he is buried in Fairfield County, Connecticut [state file number 14006]).
 Lord only learned of his son's death after receiving a copy of his death certificate from his son's mother.
 Ann Willard Ryan remarried in the 1950s and died on December 30, 2004.

 Lord met his second wife while house hunting in upstate New York.
-On January 17, 1949, Lord married fashion designer Marie de Narde (1905-2005), a job she gave up to devote her time to him and his career.
+On January 17, 1949, Lord married fashion designer Marie de Narde (1905–2005), a job she gave up to devote her time to him and his career.
 Until 1957, the couple lived near the Lescaze House on East 48th Street in New York before moving to California.

 Death

 After Hawaii Five-O ended its run in 1980, Lord kept a low profile and was rarely seen in public.
 His final TV appearance was that same year in a failed pilot for a new CBS series called M Station: Hawaii which he also directed (it had been filmed in early 1979, immediately before shooting the final season of Hawaii Five-O).
-Lord suffered from Alzheimer's disease for at least seven years before his death, although some accounts have suggested that he may have had the illness as early as the final season of Hawaii Five-O, in 1979.
-He died of congestive heart failure at his home in Honolulu, on January 21, 1998, at the age of 77.
-He predeceased his Five-O co-star Richard Denning, who died nine months later in October 1998.
-He was a philanthropist and the entire estate went to Hawaiian charities upon his wife Marie's death in 2005.
+Lord suffered from Alzheimer's disease for at least seven years before his death, although some accounts suggest he may have had Alzheimer's as early as the final season of Hawaii Five-O. He died of congestive heart failure at his home in Honolulu, on January 21, 1998, at the age of 77.
+He predeceased his Five-O co-star Richard Denning by nine months.
+Lord's $40 million estate went to Hawaiian charities upon his wife's death in 2005.